With Bezos out as Amazon CEO, Zuckerberg is the last man standing

 That means Zuckerberg may feel he has more work to do, Evans said.

 When Bezos and Google founders Page and Brin chose new paths, they announced their departures at a high point, when their companies’ business prospects looked steady and strong in the years ahead.
-By the time they stepped down in 2019, Google’s founders had spent four years consolidating their empire into a parent company called Alphabet, which separated its moneymaking advertising and search divisions from its “other bets” — moonshot projects in health care, Nest cameras, and self-driving cars.
+By the time they stepped down in 2019, Google’s founders had spent four years consolidating their empire into a parent company called Alphabet, which separated its moneymaking advertising and search divisions from its “other bets” — moonshot projects in health care, Nest cameras and self-driving cars.
 YouTube was becoming a significant ad revenue generator in its own right.

-When Bezos said he was resigning as CEO, Amazon had just reported its first-ever more than $100 billion quarter.
+When Bezos said he was resigning as CEO, Amazon had just reported its first-ever quarter of more than $100 billion.

-In Bezos’ resignation letter, he said that he believed “we are at our most inventive right now,” suggesting that the company had reached a peak moment of success.
+In his resignation letter, Bezos said that he believed “we are at our most inventive right now,” suggesting that the company had reached a peak moment of success.

 In Brin and Page’s co-written resignation letter, they also noted that Alphabet was in a comfortable, settled place.
 “If the company was a person, it would be a young adult of 21 and it would be time to leave the roost,” they wrote.

+When Gates finally stepped down from day-to-day operations in 2008, the company was in a midlife crisis — still making huge amounts of money off Windows but being overtaken in emerging areas of computing by younger rivals Apple, Google and Facebook.
+Gates was already the world’s richest man and was weary from the long antitrust saga.

-But the founders also left to their deputies future antitrust headaches, as evidenced by Pichai being called to testify before Congress numerous times since the founders’ departure.
+The founders also left to their deputies future and ongoing antitrust headaches, as evidenced by Pichai being called to testify before Congress numerous times since the founders’ departure.
+Microsoft finally shed the last of its antitrust settlement agreement terms in 2011.
 Amazon’s Andy Jassy is also going to have to contend with new scrutiny over Amazon’s business practices and its treatment of workers that has led to the first major unionization drive in the company’s history.

 Zuckerberg’s social network continues to be one of the world’s most profitable companies, but it is also the most beleaguered among the tech giants.

-Facebook is plagued by low public approval, a massive antitrust case in the U.S., regulatory scrutiny all over the world, and allegations that its platform is undermining democracy and is rife with disinformation.
+Facebook is plagued by low public approval, a massive antitrust case in the United States, regulatory scrutiny all over the world, and allegations that its platform is undermining democracy and is rife with disinformation.

 And unlike Apple and Alphabet, Facebook has not groomed a second-in-command to take over the company.
 Chief Operating Officer Sheryl Sandberg, who is 51, has run the business side of the social network but is not seen as a technologist or an innovator.
-Chief Product Officer, Chris Cox, a longtime deputy who is 38, is considered the most likely replacement were Zuckerberg to depart, but Cox only recently rejoined the company after resigning in 2019.
+Chief Product Officer Chris Cox, a longtime deputy who is 38, is considered the most likely replacement were Zuckerberg to depart, but Cox only recently rejoined the company after resigning in 2019.

 correction